← All Posts

 3. Address Problems Before They're Raised (2-3 minutes)

 If your instock is down, or a key item is underperforming, or your scorecard has a red flag — bring it up yourself.
 Don't wait for the buyer to point it out.
-Proactively addressing issues demonstrates ownership and builds trust.
+Nothing builds trust faster than owning a problem before anyone asks about it.

 For every problem, bring: